Aventures in HellwQrld Presents: Rains Explains Blackjack

 And then the dealer will tell you yes or no.

-And if the dealer says yes, we do allow surrender.
+And if the dealer says, yes, we do allow surrender.

 When you're at a casino, you can't say hit or stay when you're taking your cards.

-You have to tap the table to indicate hit, and you have to wave your hand side to side, like palm down, when you want to stay.
+and you have to wave your hand side to side, like palm down.

-And the reason why that is is because all the tables are being recorded visually, not audio.
+you want to stay and the reason why that is is because uh all the tables are being recorded visually, not audio-ally.

 So they have to have a visual record of your decisions.

-So let's say you were playing and you had a 16 against the 10 and you hit, and the dealer gave you a card and busted you, and then they took your money.
+So let's say you were playing and you had a 16 against a 10 and you hit and the dealer gave you a card and busted you and then they took your money and you said, hey, I didn't want that card.

-You gave me that card in error.
+You gave me that card an error.

 Because we can't hear you, because we cannot hear the action of the table.

-We have to check the camera to see if you made the tapping motion on the table or if you made the hand-waving motion to say no to the card.
+we have to check the camera to see if you made the tapping motion on the table or if you made the hand-waving motion to say no to the card.

 That's how we check with surveillance to verify what your decision was.

-But surrender is you take your pointer finger and you draw a line on the table behind your chips.
+draw a line on the table behind your chips.

 And then once you've done that little line draw, the dealer will take your chips and take half of them and then give you half back.